Top 5 best RTK GNSS Receivers for Land Surveying

 FREE RTK CORRECTIONS - Join the NTRIP CAster

-Fully integrated GNSS+IMU for greater efficiency
+Fully integrated GNSS+IMU+Camera for greater efficiency

 • Reach to where it is difficult or dangerous to do centering, or just when you want to be spared from it.
 Spots under cars, next to trees or on slopes are not difficult to measure anymore.
-With the IMU tilt sensor of the EFIX F7 you can easily measure those hard to reach and often dangerous points.
+With the IMU tilt sensor of the EFIX F8 you can easily measure those hard to reach and often dangerous points.

-Here are some recommended EFIX 7 setups
+Here are some recommended EFIX F8 setups

-EFIX F7 Rover set
+EFIX F8 Rover set

 A standard RTK GPS set for mapping your terrain, staking out or collecting points.